 The football legend is one of the six billionaire athletes in the world.
 Forbes has valued his career earnings at USD 1.15 billion.

-A Japanese Otter Is Predicting The Results Of The 2022 FIFA World Cup And He Is Off To A Great Start!
+A Japanese Otter Is Predicting The Results Of The 2022 FIFA World Cup!

-Which Teams Have The Most Stylish Jerseys At The 2022 FIFA World Cup?
-Here’s Our List!
+15 Most Stylish Jerseys We’ll Be Seeing At The 2022 FIFA World Cup In Qatar

 The largest share of Lionel Messi’s total earnings in 2022 came in the form of on-field earnings, which include salaries and incentives he receives for his performance.